How Does Squarespace Compare Against the Ecommerce Giant, Shopify?

 - Shopify ($79)

 Looks expensive, but these prices are for annual subscription, which are 25% cheaper than monthly subscriptions.

 If you sign up to an monthly plan, the monthly prices come down to just $39, $105, and $399, respectively.

 Now let’s take a look at Squarespace’s monthly price plans:

-Can’t decide between the two?
+Still can’t decide between Squarespace or Shopify?
 Both builders offer a 14-day free trial period, so you can test each one for yourself without paying a dollar.

 Choosing which ecommerce website builder to use really depends on what type of store you are trying to build.

-Shopify is a lot more comprehensive when it comes to business tools and selling features (remember: it’s our top rated ecommerce builder).
+Shopify is a lot more comprehensive when it comes to business tools and selling features.
 Essentially, its primary aim is to help your business flourish.

 But if you don’t need such an advanced platform, and you’re only looking to sell a few items, Squarespace is very capable.
 The templates are beautiful and make your products really stand out.

 Why choose Shopify instead of Squarespace?